 Although we were a very happy and close family, we felt like a very, very special person was missing.
 We tried for several years to have another child but it just was not meant to happen.
 It soon became clear that God had another plan for us.
 Adoption was the answer we were looking for and we knew with all our hearts it was a beautiful way to build a family.

 For us the adoption process was exciting.
-Our daughter was six years olds at the time and she helped us decorate the baby’s room and put together our adoption profile book.
-We would sit for hours picking out just the right pictures and writing letters to our future birthmother.
+Our daughter was six years old at the time, and she helped us decorate the baby’s room and put together our adoption profile book.
+We would sit for hours picking out just the right pictures and writing letters to our future birth mother.
 Although we did not know our birthmother yet, we prayed for her every night.
-We knew that she was somewhere out in the big world and we prayed she felt loved, safe and hopeful.
+We knew that she was somewhere out in the big world and we prayed she felt loved, safe, and hopeful.

 I raced home and my husband and daughter met me at the door.
 We hugged and then waited by the phone.
 Virginia called us exactly at the scheduled time.
 We talked for two hours that first night.
 She was amazing - friendly, sweet, outgoing, easy to talk to and so funny!
 As we were getting off the phone, we scheduled a time to meet face-to-face.
 The lunch date was in less than a week but it felt like an eternity to us!

 Finally the day arrived.
 I was so nervous and so anxious that I could not even decide what to wear.
 I wanted so badly to make a good impression.
 What if she did not like us?
 I decided it was just important to be ourselves and hopefully she would like us who we are.
 I will never forget seeing Virginia for the first time.
 We were at a restaurant with a caseworker and in walks a beautiful girl.
 She had long auburn hair, a smile filled with sunshine, and the cutest baby bump ever!